Lavender Haze: Critical reception

 "Lavender Haze" received positive reviews from music critics; many deemed it a strong opening track that sets the tone for Midnights.
-The production was a common point of praise: PopMatterss Rick Quinn and The A.V.
+(Note: As discussed in reviews by Variety, The Times, Vanity Fair, Slate, and Rolling Stone) The production was a common point of praise: PopMatterss Rick Quinn and The A.V.
 Clubs Saloni Gajjar complimented the sound as catchy and danceable, while Rolling Stones Brittany Spanos and Our Culture Mags Konstantinos Pappis deemed it restrained and muted, with the former adding that it has a playfulness to it.
 In Vulture, Craig Jenkins deemed it one of the R&B-tinged tracks of Midnights that showcased Swift's abilities to create "a mannered genre reset constantly threatening to cut in an alluring new direction".
-Elise Ryan of the Associated Press considered track one of the album's more experimental cuts and deemed Swift's delivery "beckoning".
+Elise Ryan of the Associated Press considered it one of the album's more experimental cuts and deemed Swift's delivery "beckoning".
 Annie Zaleski similarly lauded her vocals as "sophisticated and alluring", and The New York Timess Jon Caramanica picked the track as one of the album's better moments with Swift's great singing.
-A lukewarm review was from Slant Magazines Paul Attard, who felt that the opening seconds were burdened by excessive reverb and turned out overwhelming.
+A lukewarm review came from Slant Magazines Paul Attard, who felt that the opening seconds were burdened by excessive reverb and turned out overwhelming.

 Other reviews focused on the lyrics.
 Billboards Jason Lipshutz placed the track fourth on his ranking of all 13 Midnights tracks; he contended that the lyrics were direct and barbed, and were elevated by the sophisticated production elements.
 Willman thought that the feminist message was provocative, interesting for the audience, and self-revelatory for Swift.
 In a similar vein, Quinn was impressed by Swift's rejection of societal norms and embrace of her own emotional journey.
 Paul Bridgewater from The Line of Best Fit contended that the song was convincing because it showcased Swift's reflective side, "holding a mirror to herself and past behaviours".
 Mary Siroky from Consequence selected "Lavender Haze" as one of the album's essential tracks, praising how it functions as a "self-contained world".
-Jenkins thought that although the song was inspired by Swift's fame and celebrity, its depiction of a desire for uncomplicated love was resonant and relatable to any listener.
+Jenkins wrote that although the song was inspired by Swift's fame and celebrity, its depiction of a desire for uncomplicated love was resonant and relatable to any listener.

 "Lavender Haze" has appeared on some rankings of Swift's songs.
 In his list of the select 75 tracks by Swift, Willman highlighted her defiance against the "1950s shit" stereotype and described its production as "a good groove in every possible regard".
-The song appeared in the upper-tier of rankings by Rolling Stones Rob Sheffield (85 out of 274) and Vultures Nate Jones (71 out of 245).
+The song appeared in the upper-tier of rankings by Rolling Stones Rob Sheffield (88 out of 286) and Vultures Nate Jones (71 out of 245).
 Slant Magazines editorial staff picked "Lavender Haze" as one of the 20 best collaborations by Swift and Antonoff, and Billboard placed it at number 69 on their list of the best songs of 2022.